Bedrooms 2, Sleeps 4, Ratings 1 10/10

 We are very flexible about arrival and departure dates, so you are not restricted to Saturdays.

 Le Clos du Verger is situated in a rural environment of woods, vineyards and grazing meadows yet is less than 10 minutes by car from the lovely town of Bergerac and the Dordogne river.
-We are very flexible about your arrival and departure dates, even in the peak season.
-A range of flights from the UK comes to Bergerac airport or, if you are driving, the routes are straight forward from Caen, St Malo or Le Havre.
+A range of flights from the UK comes to Bergerac and Bordeaux airports or, if you are driving, the routes are straight forward from Caen, St Malo or Le Havre.
 We usually take a night ferry and arrive here mid afternoon after an unhurried drive but one of these days we will try the Portsmouth ferry to Northern Spain and drive through the Pyrenees and Basque country before returning here.
 The nearest motorway exit is just 15 minutes away.

 Some guests find such pleasure in the accommodation and its surroundings that they don't venture far at all, but if your aim is to to explore the many attractions of this beautiful corner of France you will find that we are ideally situated as a convenient base - Bergerac ring road is just 5 minutes drive and the landscapes change in each direction.